 Richard is an Art Director, Designer, and Communicator who has spent over two decades practicing and deepening his knowledge in the art of communication.
 He is founder and Creative Director of The Online Creative Agency and has extensive experience in developing brands and communications with a diverse portfolio across sectors.
 LinkedIn.

-We thank the following organizations that have shown vision and leadership by supporting our development.
+We thank the following organizations that have shown vision and leadership by supporting our development since 2013.

 We also thank the following individuals who, alongside the members of the Board and the Collaborative, have been instrumental in our journey so far: Charlotte Grinberg; James Kelly; Kam Banwait; Mark Dessauer; Mary Ellen Kelly; Michelle Lung; Peter Algate.